tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

     [Info("SecondEpicPlugin", "Unknown", 0.1)]
     [Description("Makes more epic stuff happen")]

-    class SecondEpicPlugin : RustPlugin
+    class SecondEpicPlugin : CovalencePlugin
     {
-        // First, add a reference to the plugin you are trying to hook into
+        // First, add a reference to the plugin you are trying to call
         // The name of this field needs to be the exact name of the desired plugin
         // eg. We are referencing the example plugin above which is called 'EpicPlugin' [PluginReference] EpicPlugin;

-        // It's a good idea to check if the plugin you're trying to hook into
+        // It's a good idea to check if the plugin you're trying to call
-        // has been loaded by oxide (otherwise you can't call the hook) void OnServerInitialized()
+        // has been loaded by oxide (otherwise you can't call the method) void OnServerInitialized()
         {
             // Note: Trying to do this check in the plugin Init() method may